Trump says U.S. not necessarily bound by 'one China' policy

 | WASHINGTON

-WASHINGTON U.S. President-elect Donald Trump questioned whether the United States had to be bound by its long-standing position that Taiwan is part of "one China" and brushed aside Beijing's concerns about his decision to accept a phone call from Taiwan's president.
+WASHINGTON U.S. President-elect Donald Trump said the United States did not necessarily have to stick to its long-standing position that Taiwan is part of "one China," questioning nearly four decades of policy in a move likely to antagonize Beijing.

+Trump's comments on Fox News Sunday came after he prompted a diplomatic protest from China over his decision to accept a telephone call on Dec.
+2 from Taiwan's president.

-"I fully understand the 'one China' policy, but I don't know why we have to be bound by a 'one China' policy unless we make a deal with China having to do with other things, including trade," Trump said in an interview with Fox News Sunday.
+"I fully understand the 'one China' policy, but I don't know why we have to be bound by a 'one China' policy unless we make a deal with China having to do with other things, including trade," Trump told Fox News.

-Trump's decision to accept a congratulatory telephone call from Taiwan President Tsai Ing-wen on Dec.
-2 prompted a diplomatic protest from Beijing, which considers Taiwan a renegade province.

-Trump’s questioning of long-standing U.S. policy risks antagonizing Beijing further and analysts have said it could provoke military confrontation with China if pressed too far.

-The call with Trump was the first such contact with Taiwan by a U.S. president-elect or president since President Jimmy Carter switched diplomatic recognition from Taiwan to China in 1979, acknowledging Taiwan as part of "one China."
+Trump's call with President Tsai Ing-wen was the first such contact with Taiwan by a U.S. president-elect or president since President Jimmy Carter switched diplomatic recognition from Taiwan to China in 1979, acknowledging Taiwan as part of "one China."

-Taiwan is one of China's most sensitive policy issues, and China generally lambastes any form of official contact by foreign governments with Taiwan's leaders.
+Beijing considers Taiwan a renegade province and the subject is a sensitive one for China.

-After Trump's phone conversation, the Obama administration said senior White House aides had spoken with Chinese officials to insist that Washington’s “one China” policy remained intact.
+After Trump's phone conversation with Taiwan's president, the Obama administration said senior White House aides had spoken with Chinese officials to insist that Washington’s “one China” policy remained intact.
 The administration also warned that progress made in the U.S. relationship with China could be undermined by a “flaring up” of the Taiwan issue.

 Following Trump's latest comments, a White House aide said the Obama administration had no reaction beyond its previously stated policy positions.

-In the Fox interview, Trump criticized China over its currency policies, its activities in the South China Sea and its stance toward North Korea and said it was not up to Beijing to decide whether he should take a call from Taiwan's leader.
+In the Fox interview, Trump criticized China over its currency policies, its activities in the South China Sea and its stance toward North Korea.
+He said it was not up to Beijing to decide whether he should take a call from Taiwan's leader.

 "I don't want China dictating to me and this was a call put in to me," Trump said.
 "It was a very nice call.
 Short.
 And why should some other nation be able to say I can't take a call?"